Anglo-Chinese Junior College: History

 On 1 March 1992, the college's Founder's Day, the ACJC Sports Complex started construction.
 The complex contains two swimming pools, a gymnasium, badminton courts and billiard facilities.
 A multi-purpose hall was also built in the complex, together with a lounge, dance studios, and a Heritage Room where trophies and memorabilia are showcased.
-The Complex also houses a cafe on the pool deck. $500,000 for the complex were raised through the college's annual carnival, Fun-O-Rama, and other carnivals.
+The Complex also houses a cafe on the pool deck. $500,000 for the complex were raised through the college's biannual carnival, Fun-O-Rama, and other carnivals.

 (From left to right) Oldham Wing, Library Block and Viewing Gallery.
 The main 7-storey building is in the background, behind the Gallery.

 In line with MOE's requirements, such as IT-enabled facilities, a major renovation was planned for the college.
 In 1999, the College Upgrading Project was started at a total cost of $21 million.
 The main block was refurbished and a 600-seat lecture theatre and viewing gallery built, with a concourse linking it to the lobby of the building.
 An Oldham Wing and covered walkways to all parts of the campus were built.
 The renovations was completed by December 2002.

 The Anglo-Chinese Junior College Center for Performing Arts is the main venue for performing arts programmes at ACJC.
 Commissioned in May 2008, it hosts a fully equipped theatre, a black box, a dance studio and other places for the performing arts.
 The CPA is home to many of the College's musical and theatrical productions, and the facilities are also available for use by the community.